 FARE Announces Leadership Transition

-CEO Lisa Gable to Retire in May, Board Launches Successor Search
+CEO Lisa Gable to Retire in the Spring of 2022, Board Launches Successor Search

 (McLean, VA – Sept.
 13, 2021) FARE, the largest private funder of food allergy research, education and advocacy worldwide, today announced the organization’s Chief Executive Officer Lisa Gable has informed the Board of Directors of her intent to step down as CEO in the Spring of 2022.
 FARE will immediately launch a global search to identify Gable’s successor.